Riemannian Metric Learning via Optimal Transport: Experiments

+This is similar to the method of \citet{tong2020trajectorynet}, where we replace the log-likelihood fitting loss with the Sinkhorn divergence; we found that the Sinkhorn divergence led to stabler training than a log-likelihood fitting loss.
+We use GeomLoss \citep{Feydy2019InterpolatingBO} to compute the Sinkhorn divergence between the target and advected samples efficiently.

 We follow \citet{tong2020trajectorynet} and assess the quality of inferred trajectories by measuring the $W_1$ distance (EMD) between left-out time points in the ground truth data and advected samples at corresponding times in the inferred trajectories.
-For each value of $k$, we record the average EMD between left out samples and their inferred counterparts and compare our method to a baseline where $\lambda=0$ in \eqref{eq:sinkhorn-cnf}.
+These distances are of the form $W_1\left(X^{t_i}, \phi_{t=\hat{t}_i}(v_\theta)[X^{\bar{t}_{\ell}}] \right)$, so we compare ground truth samples at each left-out time $t_i = nk + h$ ($h = 1,...,k-1$) with samples from $X^{\bar{t}_{\ell}}$ advected through $v_\theta$ for time $\hat{t}_i = \frac{h}{k}$.
+For each value of $k$, we record the average EMD between left out samples and their inferred counterparts and compare our method to a baseline where $\lambda=0$ in \eqref{eq:sinkhorn-cnf} (``Without $A$'' in Figure \ref{fig:scrna_emd_plot}) and a Euclidean baseline where $A(x) \equiv I$ (``$A = \textrm{Id}$'' in Figure \ref{fig:scrna_emd_plot}).
+Our ``Without $A$'' and ``$A = \textrm{Id}$'' baselines are comparable to the ``Base'' and ``Base + E'' models, respectively, from \citet{tong2020trajectorynet}.
+Both our baseline models and their models learn a velocity field $v_{t,\theta}$ that pushes samples at some time $\bar{t}_\ell$ onto samples at a future time $\bar{t}_{\ell + 1}$ and use the path followed by these samples as they flow through $v_{t,\theta}$ as an inferred trajectory.
+Our ``Without $A$'' baseline and their ``Base'' model do not regularize $v_{t,\theta}$, whereas our ``$A = \textrm{Id}$'' baseline and their ``Base + E'' model regularize $v_{t,\theta}$ by penalizing its squared norm, which encourages samples to flow along straight paths.

+We also compare against interpolants obtained via the method of \citet{schiebinger2019}.
+As their Waddington OT method solves a static optimal transport problem and pushes cells through transport maps between fixed time steps, a direct comparison against our dynamical method is not possible.
+However, we attempt to replicate their validation by geodesic interpolation as closely as possible.
+We compute static optimal transport couplings between data at subsequent retained time points $\left(\bar{t}_\ell, \bar{t}_{\ell+1}\right)$, linearly interpolate between coupled data points, and measure the $W_1$ distance (EMD) between left-out time points in the ground truth data and advected samples at corresponding times in the interpolated trajectories.

-Our learned metric improves the quality of trajectory inference for nearly all values of $k$.
-As expected, the gap between our results and the baseline increases for large values of $k$; this observation indicates that including a learned metric has a larger impact on the inferred trajectories when the ground truth data is sampled sparsely in time.
+Figure \ref{fig:scrna_emd_plot} shows that our learned metric improves on the ``Without $A$'' baseline (analogous to the ``Base'' model of \citet{tong2020trajectorynet}) and the approach based on \citet{schiebinger2019} for nearly all values of $k$, whereas the Euclidean baseline $A(x) \equiv I$ (analogous to the ``Base + E'' model of \citet{tong2020trajectorynet}) generally results in less accurate trajectories than the non-regularized baseline.
+As expected, the gap between our results and both baselines increases for large values of $k$; for example, using our learned metric results in a 19.7\% mean reduction in EMD between left-out samples and the corresponding advected samples for $k \geq 10$.
+This observation indicates that including a learned metric has a larger impact on the inferred trajectories when the ground truth data is sampled sparsely in time.